 But, I’ve learned over time that one thing really, really matters: water temperature.
-That’s why I never leave for the river without my water thermometer.
+That’s why I never leave for the river without my stream thermometer.

 Since learning about this, I now know where to find trout, when in the day, and what fly/technique to use.
 I have to credit all this to a random conversation.
 I was talking with a grizzled veteran, whom I call The Trout Whisperer.